Zoetis Inc at Morgan Stanley Global Healthcare Conference Transc

 Erin Elizabeth Wilson Wright - Morgan Stanley, Research Division - Equity Analyst

-Hi, everyone.
-Good afternoon.
+Hi.
+Good afternoon, everybody.
 My name is Erin Wright.
-I'm the Morgan Stanley Healthcare Services and Distribution analyst, which -- it also includes animal health in there.
-I'm pleased to have with us Zoetis' CFO, Wetteny Joseph with us here today.
-Zoetis is the world's largest, most diversified manufacturer of animal health products globally.
+I'm lead healthcare services analyst at Morgan Stanley.
+We're happy to have with us today, Zoetis, a leader in Animal Health.
+The CFO with us today, Wetteny Joseph.

-For important disclosures, please see Morgan Stanley research disclosure website at morganstanley.com.
-If you have any questions, please reach out to your Morgan Stanley sales representative.
+We also have IR in the audience as well to help support to.
+Just for quick disclosures, please see our Morgan Stanley research website, morganstanley.com/researchdisclosures.
+If you have any questions, please reach out to your relevant sales representative at Morgan Stanley.
+And with that, I think we'll just kick it off and get right into Q&A, if that works.

-And with that, I think we'll just kick it off with Q&A, if that works for you.
+Questions and Answers:Erin Elizabeth Wilson Wright - Morgan Stanley, Research Division - Equity Analyst

-Questions and Answers:Wetteny N. Joseph - Zoetis Inc. - Executive VP & CFO
+So I think I will start a little bit with kind of guidance and what you gave in the most recent quarter and thinking about it more from an operational perspective at first and how you're thinking about the second half, but the 6% to 8%, how should we be thinking about the cadence from the t